-We are implementing evidence-based interventions for populations at greatest risk in areas of highest HIV incidence.
-Our projects aim to reduce the socioeconomic impact of HIV/AIDS on orphans and vulnerable children (OVC), adolescent girls and young women (AGYW), and caregivers by enhancing the capacity of families and communities to support, protect, and care for OVC and by empowering AGYW to reduce their HIV risk.
-We implement a comprehensive package of services and activities in education, health, child protection, and household economic strengthening.
+We are implementing evidence-based interventions for populations at greatest risk in areas of highest HIV incidence in Mozambique.
+Our projects aim to reduce the socioeconomic impact of HIV/AIDS on orphans and vulnerable children (OVC), adolescent girls and young women (AGYW), and their families.

 We enhance the capacity of families and communities to support, protect, and care for OVC and empower AGYW to reduce their HIV risk.

 We provide technical assistance and support existing community structures, local organizations, and government bodies, increasing their capacity to coordinate locally driven referral systems that ensure OVC and households access a range of services to meet their holistic needs.